WVUHPC/Modern-Fortran/_episodes/30-OpenACC.md

 ~~~
 {: .language-bash}

-For our first compilation we will compile without any special argument for the compiler.
+For our first compilation, we will compile without any special argument for the compiler.
-By default the compiler will ignore entirely any OpenACC directive and compile a pure Fortran code.
+By default, the compiler will ignore entirely any OpenACC directive and compile a pure Fortran code.

 ~~~
 $> nvfortran example_01.f90